At a glance: Medicare in Washington

 - But Washington has implemented numerous Medigap consumer protections, including community rating, continuous guaranteed-issue right to switch to a different Medigap plan, and a limitation on pre-existing condition waiting periods.

-- There are 26 stand-alone Part D prescription plans available in Washington in 2019, with premiums that range from about $15 to $117 per month.
-About 865,000 Washington Medicare beneficiaries have Part D coverage, either as stand-alone plans or integrated with Medicare Advantage plans.
+- There are 28 stand-alone Part D prescription drug plans available in Washington in 2020, with premiums that range from about $13 to $120 per month.
+About 937,000 Washington Medicare beneficiaries have Part D prescription drug coverage, either as stand-alone plans or integrated with Medicare Advantage plans.

 - Per-enrollee Original Medicare spending in Washington is among the lowest in the nation.